IsaacG/exercism-solutions/mentoring/python.md

 This code uses both double quotes and single quotes.
 Either is fine, but avoid mixing and matching!
 Consistent code is good code.
 Single character variable names are usually not recommended, especially for any scope larger than one or two lines.
 `[f(a) for a in b]` iterates through `b` to create a list.
 You are then iterating over this list to compute a return value.
 You can avoid that extra middle step of building and storing a list by passing a generator to the function instead and having the function process the elements of that iterator directly!
 You can do this by doing `func(f(a) for a in b)`.
-In languages were strings are immutable (like Python and Go), string concatenations are relatively expensive and should generally not be done in loops.
+In languages where strings are immutable (like Python and Go), string concatenations are relatively expensive and should generally not be done in loops.
 Instead, string building techniques should be used, like collecting string pieces in a list then making use of `str.join()`.
 The [Google Style Guide](https://google.github.io/styleguide/pyguide.html#214-truefalse-evaluations) recommends "Use the “implicit” false if at all possible".
 The [Google Style Guide](https://google.github.io/styleguide/pyguide.html#22-imports) recommends "Use `import` statements for packages and modules only, not for individual types, classes, or functions.".